protontypes/open-sustainable-technology/README.md

 - [ApsimX](https://github.com/APSIMInitiative/ApsimX) - An agricultural modeling framework used extensively worldwide.
 - [Resilience Atlas](https://github.com/ConservationInternational/resilienceatlas) - An interactive analytical tool for building understanding of the extent and severity of some of the key stressors and shocks that are affecting rural livelihoods, production systems, and ecosystems in the Sahel, Horn of Africa and South and Southeast Asia.
 - [monica](https://github.com/zalf-rpm/monica) - A dynamic, process-based simulation model which describes transport and bio-chemical turn-over of carbon, nitrogen and water in agro-ecosystems.
-- [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database and web application for farming and gardening knowledge.
 - [Agridat](https://github.com/kwstat/agridat) - An extensive collection of datasets from agricultural experiments.
 - [Karrot](https://github.com/karrot-dev/karrot-frontend) - Web application for organization of foodsaving groups worldwide.
 - [openfoodnetwork](https://github.com/openfoodfoundation/openfoodnetwork) - An online marketplace for local food.
 It enables a network of independent online food stores that connects farmers and food hubs with individuals and local businesses.